 The Lackawanna Historical Society will accommodate groups who prefer to stay on the bus due to walking difficulties.
 Be on the lookout for Scranton After Dark walking tours, a spookier nighttime tour through Downtown Scranton, in the fall!

 At the Steamtown National Historic Site, you can learn the history of the steam engine, see the giant locomotives that helped expand our nation, hear the sensational true stories of those that rode, worked for, and built these beautiful machines.
 You will feel the weight of history as you tour this national park and will be amazed at the ingenuity of the engines and the turntable.
 Steamtown offers rides and excursions of various lengths to several different destinations.

 Wear your walking shoes!
 Steamtown National Historic Site is separated into three sections; History Museum, Roundhouse, and Technology Museum.
 The park is free to enter!
 Excursion pricing is based on the length of time and seasonality.
 The Fall Foliage Excursion and Holiday Express book very quickly!
 Sign up with the park’s email list to receive updates for the start of booking these popular events.

 Located on the Steamtown National Historic Site grounds in a restored late 19th-century mill building, the Electric City Trolley Museum commemorates the first successfully operational electric-powered streetcar system in the United States.
 You will enjoy the interactive exhibits and displays including vintage trolleys.

 The Electric City Trolley Museum is self-guided, but groups can ask for a tour guide upon arrival.
 Plan to tour the museum for 1- ½ hours.
-The trolley excursion is approximately 45 minutes and takes you to their Restoration Shop on Montage Mountain.
+The round-trip trolley excursion is approximately 45 minutes and takes you to their Restoration Shop on Montage Mountain.